 This topic describes the Desktone_DatabaseReplicationService CIM provider.

-Role: Indication of whether the database instance is master or slave instance.
+- Role: Indication of whether the database instance is primary or secondary instance.

-SyncStatus: Synchronization status applies to the slave instance only.
-This property does not have any significance in case of master instance.
-For a slave instance, the SyncStatus value will be the number of milliseconds since the last synchronization.
+- SyncStatus: Synchronization status applies to the secondary instance only.
+This property does not have any significance in case of primary instance.
+For a secondary instance, the SyncStatus value will be the number of milliseconds since the last synchronization.
 For example, SyncStatus = 1200 means that the last successful sync was 1.2 seconds before.
 Warn if the SyncStatus is more than 40 seconds old.
 Critical if SyncStatus is more than 2 minutes old.

 If replication is stopped (or if the SyncStatus is out of date), you should check that the replication daemon (slony) is running properly on the database server:

 $ ps -ef | grep db.conf root 1062 1 0 Sep17 ?
 00:00:00 /usr/local/pgsql/bin/slon -f /usr/local/desktone/release/static/conf/slon_edb.conf root 1121 1 0 Sep17 ?
 00:00:00 /usr/local/pgsql/bin/slon -f /usr/local/desktone/release/static/conf/slon_fdb.conf root 1443 1062 0 Sep17 ?
 00:07:39 /usr/local/pgsql/bin/slon -f /usr/local/desktone/release/static/conf/slon_edb.conf root 1446 1121 0 Sep17 ?
 00:06:01 /usr/local/pgsql/bin/slon -f /usr/local/desktone/release/static/conf/slon_fdb.confThere should be 2 processes for each database instance.
 If replication is not running properly for any of the instances, you can restart replication: